-John La Farge USA
+John La Farge Biography | Oil Painting

 3-31-1835 New York, USA - 11-14-1910 Providence, USABack to Artist IndexView Artists Paintings

 In the 1870s, John La Farge began to do murals, which became popular for public buildings as well as churches.
 His first mural was done in Trinity Church, Boston, in 1873.
-Then followed his decorations in the Church of the Ascension (the large altarpiece) and St. Paul's Chapel, New York.
+Then followed his decorations in the Church of the Ascension and St. Paul's Chapel, New York.

 John La Farge made extensive travels in Asia and the South Pacific, which inspired his painting.
-He visited Japan in 1886, and the South Seas in 1890 and 1891, in particular spending time and absorbing the culture of Tahiti.
+He was a pioneer in the study of Japanese art, the influence of which is seen in his works.
+He visited Japan in 1886, and the South Sea islands especially Samoa, Fiji and Tahiti in 1890 and 1891, where he did much painting of the landscape and its people.

-Art Movement: Naturalism
+Art Movement: Naturalism.

-Influences: Thomas Couture, William Morris Hunt
+Artists Influencing John La Farge: Thomas Couture, William Morris Hunt.

-Traveled: France, Japan, Tahiti, Samoa, Ceylon
+He Traveled To France, Japan, Tahiti, Samoa, Fiji, Ceylon.